revelatio/rvl-pipe-express/README.md

 ## How the context works?

-Async-pipe functions are a functions with the following syntax:
+Async-pipe functions are functions with the following syntax:

 ```javascript
 type AsyncPipeFunction = (ctx: Object) => Promise(Object)